header('Content-Type: text/html; charset=utf-8'); ?>

 Presentation of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and Download Link

 This page offers a general presentation of Marc-André Roberge’s book Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and gives a link to download a ZIP file containing the complete PDF file.

-Statistics: A book of truly Sorabjian proportions, Opus sorabjianum (as of version 3.00, dated 21 May 2021; previous version: 2.00, 31 July 2020) consists of:
+Statistics: A book of truly Sorabjian proportions, Opus sorabjianum (as of version 4.00, 27 June 2023; previous version: 3.00, 21 May 2021) consists of:

 Warning about printing: Readers who are considering taking the PDF file to a copy shop for printing and binding should make sure that they have the latest version.
-They should also read the section “Internet Edition and Printing Instructions” in the Preface and experiment before starting a print job.
+They should also read the section “Internet Edition and Printing Instructions” in the preface and experiment before starting a print job.

-The contents of this website devoted to the English composer Kaikhosru Shapurji Sorabji may be freely used for documentary purposes in a research context provided that due credit is given but may not be mirrored on any other server.
-Links to external or third-party websites cannot be guaranteed to be, or remain, valid or persistent, and their contents cannot be guaranteed to be, or remain, accurate or appropriate.
+The contents of this website dedicated to the English composer Kaikhosru Shapurji Sorabji may be freely used for documentary purposes in a research context, provided that due credit is given, but may not be mirrored on any other server.
+Links to external or third-party websites are not guaranteed to be or remain valid or persistent and their content is not guaranteed to be or remain accurate or appropriate.